2i2c-org/team-compass/practices/secrets.md

-# Secrets, credientials, and passwords
+# Secrets, credentials, and passwords

 This section describes how 2i2c team members share and access sensitive credentials that allow permissions on our infrastructure and services.